jbiatek/BSGRulebook/rulebook.md

 ### All endings

 Many variants exist that add *all* the endings to the game.
 None of them are included here, but you can still use this rulebook for such a game by selecting "all endings".
 This will show all of the official rules for every ending.
-Whichever variant you are usings will tell you how to proceed through all the endings, but when you need to resolve "normal" gameplay events and issues they will be available.
+Whichever variant you are using will tell you how to proceed through all the endings, but when you need to resolve "normal" gameplay events and issues they will be available.

 ### Agendas and Motives